sepehr-mortaheb/fMRI_preproc_SPM/README.md

   ```
 - To run the pipeline, open the `preprocessing.mat` file, set the requested directories and parameters, and run the file.
 - If you need to change the hyperparmeters of different preprocessing steps, open the `func_PreprocBatch.mat` file, and set the parameters with your own values accordingly.
+- I have tested the pipeline on `macOS Sonoma Version 14.5` and it works without any error.

 **Do not hesitate to send your feedback to improve this piepline!**